-The follow degree courses are 3 years in duration and tuition fees are £12,250 per year for students joining DMU in September 2017.
+The follow degree courses are three years in duration and start in September 2019.

 Drama can also be studied alongside Arts and Festivals Management, Creative Writing, English or Media with our Joint Honours degree.

-This course prepares you for employment in the cultural industries, festival management and the arts.
-You will have the opportunity to enhance your practical skills through projects and two placements in your chosen arts sector.
-You will develop a range of skills such as teamwork, marketing and management theory, fundraising, business planning, licensing, health and safety, programming and cultural policy.
+This course is a contemporary, visionary course that will prepare you for employment in the quickly expanding and dynamic markets of the cultural industries.
+You will have the opportunity to enhance your practical skills through projects and two practical placements in your chosen arts sector and develop a range of interdisciplinary skills such as teamwork, marketing and management theory, fundraising, business planning, licensing, health and safety, programming and cultural policy.

 Arts and Festivals Management can also be studied alongside Dance or Drama with our Joint Honours degree.

 This course meets the needs of the expanding cultural events and festivals industry.
 You will develop a solid understanding of the theory and practice of developing and managing cultural and arts-based events.
-You could work alongside leading organisations such as the British Arts Festivals Association, Festival Republic (the company behind Latitude, Reading and Leeds), The Spark Children’s Art Festival, and many more.
+You could work alongside leading organisations such as the British Arts Festivals Association, Festival Republic (the company behind Latitude, Reading and Leeds) and The Spark Children’s Art Festival.

-Our Performing Arts courses require an IELTS 6.5 with 5.5 in each component.
+Our performance courses require an IELTS 6.0 overall with a minimum of 5.5 in each band, or equivalent.

 To check the entry criteria for your country, visit dmu.ac.uk/yourcountry or email us at email@example.com.